A full proof way to create soda ash on cold process soap.

 - Spray the top of the fresh soap with 91% alcohol.
 This causes faster evaporation on the surface, temporarily.

 - Cover the top of the soap to lessen the air contact.
-Plastic wrap and seal the air away from the active soap.
+Use plastic wrap and seal the air away from the active soap.

-- Allow 3-4 days to let the soap go through the full saponification process.
+- Allow 2-3 days to let the soap go through the full saponification process (generally less, but its a good rule of thumb.)
 Although soap can be un-molded that does not mean saponification has stopped.

 - Pray the soda ash gremlins do not visit your house.
 Putting a sign on your front door that says, “Soap Witch Lives Here” has been known to keep those pesky soap gremlins at bay, however there are those who are persistent.
 (This requires more investigation and is on-going process.
 Check back for “Soap Gremlin Updates”.)